Quantum walk transport properties on graphene structures: Quantum walks on graphs

 A discrete-time, coined quantum walk on a regular, connected, undirected graph $G$ has a discrete Hilbert space $H=H_G\times H_d$ where $H_G$ has dimension $n$ corresponding to the number of nodes, and $H_d$ has dimension $d$, corresponding to the number of edges $d$ meeting at each node.
 We choose a natural and convenient set of basis states $\ket{j,c}\equiv\ket{j}\otimes\ket{c}$ with $j\in\mathbb{Z}_n$ and $c\in\mathbb{Z}_d$.
 A quantum walker can thus be thought of as a particle with an internal degree of freedom of dimension $d$ that is located on a node, or in superposition on nodes, of the graph.
 A general state $\ket{\psi(t)}$ of the quantum walker at time $t$ can be written

 where the coefficients $\alpha_{j,c}(t)$ are complex amplitudes normalised such that $\sum_{j,c}|\alpha_{j,c}(t)|^2=1$.
 The dynamics of the quantum walk are unitary in discrete unit time intervals \cite{* [{A continuous Hamiltonian evolution that reproduces the discrete, unitary dynamics can be obtained, see for example, }] [{.
 While relevant for experimental implementations, it is not useful for this study.}] kendon04a}.
-We utilize a \textbf{flip-flop} shift operator $S$.
-For the benefit of those readers who are unfamiliar with the action of this shift operator, we will explain its action in detail for clarity.
+We utilize a mixture of \textbf{no-flip-flop} steps and \textbf{flip-flop} steps to build the shift operator elements of each structure, except in the case of the cycle, where we utilize purely the no-flip-flop steps to build the shift operator $S$.
+For the benefit of those readers who are unfamiliar with the action of the \textbf{flip-flop} shift operator, we will explain its action in detail for clarity.
 The operator $S$ acts on both the coin state and position of the walker to move it between nodes that are connected by edges.
 It is defined by its action on the basis states,

 making use of the edge label function defined in eq.~(\ref{eq:edge_label_function}).
 We note that $e(e(u,a))=(u,a)$, hence $S.S\ket{u,a}=\ket{u,a}$, confirming that $S$ is its own inverse, and therefore unitary.
 A coin operator $C$ acts only on the coin degrees of freedom.
 We are free to choose $C$ to be any unitary operation of dimension $d$.
 There are some natural choices for $C$ that we will introduce and discuss later.
 The role of the coin operator is equivalent to tossing the coin in a classical random walk: it rearranges the amplitudes for different coin states.
 A single step of the quantum walk consists of a coin operation followed by a shift, giving